kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/multithreading.md

 # Multithreading in Julia
 \toc

-Before we have a look how [Julia deals with the concept of multithreading](https://docs.julialang.org/en/v1/manual/multi-threading/), let us make clear what we are talking about.
+Before we have a look at how [Julia deals with the concept of multithreading](https://docs.julialang.org/en/v1/manual/multi-threading/), let us make clear what we are talking about.

 ## What is multithreading?